riccardodebellini/mybookshelf/README.md

    - Sort by location to easily find specific books or identify lost ones.

 - **Privacy Protection:**
-   - Log in or create your MyBookshelf account to better protect your collection
+  - Log in with your account to better protect your collection

 -**Prefill fields with Google Books**
    - Get pre-populated fields with title, publication date, plot and much more with just a few clicks